pyrawn/cnn-emotion-recognition-upy/README.md

-# cnn-emotion-recognition-upy
+# Artifitial Vision Project
-In this project, a CNN was developed to recognize emotions of persons, this is part of a workshop given on May 19th of 2025
+In this project, a Convolutional Neural Network (CNN) was developed to recognize human emotions.
+This work was part of a workshop conducted on May 19th, 2025.